cloudy-sky-software/pulumi-provider-framework/README.md

-# pulumi-provider-framework
+# Pulumi Provider Framework

-A framework for Pulumi providers
+A framework for building native Pulumi providers from OpenAPI.